-- 3. Scope of application of equity-method accounting - (1) Number of equity-method associates and others: 134 companies - Names of principal companies: - TIREHUB, LLC - BRISA BRIDGESTONE SABANCI LASTIK SANAYI VE TICARET A.S. - Changes in the scope of equity-method accounting - Additions: 1 company (increased by establishment) - Dispositions: 3 companies (decreased mainly by sales) - (2) There are no non-consolidated subsidiaries or associates to which equity-method accounting is not applied. - 4.
+3. Scope of application of equity-method accounting

+- (1) Number of equity-method associates and others: 128 companies - Names of principal companies: - TIREHUB, LLC - · BRISA BRIDGESTONE SABANCI LASTIK SANAYI VE TICARET A.S. - Changes in the scope of equity-method accounting Additions: 0 companies - Dispositions: 6 companies (decreased mainly by sales) - (2) There are no non-consolidated subsidiaries or associates to which equity-method accounting is not applied. - 4.
 Fiscal year of consolidated subsidiaries